-Confidence: Since, you are in your race week, fit, and ready to race, you have committed yourself to you goal, and gained some confidence throughout your training cycle.
+Confidence: Since you are in your race week, fit, and ready to race, you have committed yourself to your goal and gained some confidence throughout your training cycle.
 Look back at your training log and draw confidence from your training cycle.
-Recall the hard sessions where you persevered.
+Recall the hardest sessions where you persevered.
 Put them in your memory bank and pull them out when things get rough on race day.

 Visualize: Each day spend 20 minutes visualizing your race.
 Close your eyes before you get out of bed in the morning and play out the race in your mind.
-See yourself the morning of the race; calm, organized and your emotions are controlled.
-See yourself at the starting line, on the course pushing hard, racing smart and see yourself crossing the finish line.
+See yourself the morning of the race: calm, organized and emotions controlled.
+See yourself at the starting line, on the course pushing hard, racing smart and crossing the finish line.
 Visualize success.
-If you visualize success over and over again, chances are you can will it to happen on race day.
+If you visualize success over and over again, chances are it will happen on race day.

 Focus: I believe this is the most important mental component that you need both before and during the race.
 A positive focus triggers positive actions, thereby making your goals more achievable.
 Direct your focus internally.
-Focus on your personal performance rather than a desired outcome.
+Focus on your personal performance, rather than on a desired outcome.
 Only focus on what you can control.
-Do not focus on the weather or your competition.
-You can’t control them.
+Do not focus on the weather or your competition-- you can’t control them.
 Always stay in the moment and focus on the here and now.
 Don’t dwell on how many miles you have left or how hard the last 10K will be.
-Focus on the task at hand; running each mile as efficiently as possible.
-Don’t over think it, simply do what you have trained your body to do day in and day out.
+Focus on the task at hand, running each mile as efficiently as possible.
+Don’t over think it.
+Simply do what you have trained your body to do day in and day out.

-Distraction Control: To keep your positive, internal focus, it is critical to employ emotional and distraction control skills.
-Remember, emotions affect focus and focus affects performance.
-Some degree of anxiety or pre-race nerves are beneficial and it drives us in racing, yet too much of it can be paralyzing and exhaustive.
+Distraction Control: To keep your positive, internal focus.
+It is critical to employ emotional and distraction control skills.
+Remember, emotions affect focus, and focus affects performance.
+Some degree of anxiety or pre-race nerves are beneficial to drive us in racing, yet too much of it can be paralyzing and exhaustive.
 Learn to control your emotions before and during competition.
-Foresee potential distractions and emotions and develop strategies to control your emotions and keep your anxiety in check.
-You must always remain centered; a feeling when you are confident and ready to perform.
+Foresee potential distractions and emotions to develop strategies to control your emotions and keep your anxiety in check.
+You must always remain centered-- a feeling when you are confident and ready to perform.

-If you physically trained AND mentally prepared, you’re goals are more likely to be realized.
+If you are physically trained AND mentally prepared, your goals are more likely to be realized.
 Remember the mind always has the last say in how you perform.
 Game on!